dongsikshin/mmd_api_2.0/docs/source/qna.rst

 - Why I cannot play animation on custom object ？

-Object animation is created during the module process, so object do not support play animation function if it do not associate any animation during the module process.
+Object animation is created during the model process, so object do not support play animation function if it do not associate any animation during the model process.

 - Why browser do not response during API debugging？